-The 'calibrate cameras' page, which is shown in Figure 17, enables the calibration of the stereo camera pair.
 You require a calibration board, which is a flat panel with a visible calibration pattern on one side.
-The pattern that is used by SceneScan consists of an asymmetric grid of black circles on a white background, as shown in Figure 18.
+The pattern that is used by SceneScan consists of an asymmetric grid of black circles on a white background, as shown in Figure 20.

-The pattern can be downloaded directly from the calibration page.
-Simply select the desired pattern size in the 'calibration board' drop-down list, and click the download link.
+An A4-sized board with this calibration pattern is included with SceneScan.
+The pattern can also be downloaded in other sizes directly from the calibration page.
+Simply select the desired pattern size in the 'calibration board' dropdown list, and click the download link.
 Even if you already have a calibration board, make sure to always select the correct size before starting the calibration process.
 Otherwise the calibration results cannot be used for 3D reconstruction with a correct metric scale (see Section 8.2).